AbdQaadir/Tandem__Trivia/README.md

 # Tandem Code Challenge - Trivia Game

-This project/trivia game is a Code Challeng for Apprentice Software Engineer at [Tandem](https://madeintandem.com/).
+This project/trivia game is a Coding Challenge for Apprentice Software Engineer at [Tandem](https://madeintandem.com/).

 ## Built with

-This project was built with (React, Hooks, react-router-dom and Bootstrap);
+This project was built with React, Hooks, react-router-dom and Bootstrap.
+Font: Google Font
+Testing Tools: Jest and Enzyme

 ## Installing/Getting Started